Boots 3 Months Plus Ibuprofen 100mg/5ml Suspension Strawberry Flavour (GSL)

 Before you give this medicine

-• is under 3 months old, or weighs less than 5 kg
+• who is under 3 months old

-• is allergic to ibuprofen or any other ingredients in this medicine, aspirin or other non-steroidal anti-inflammatory medicines (your child has ever had asthma, runny nose, itchy skin or swelling of the lips, face or throat after taking these medicines)
+• is allergic to ibuprofen or any other ingredients in this medicine, aspirin or other non-steroidal anti-inflammatory (NSAID) medicines (your child has ever had asthma, runny nose, itchy skin or swelling of the lips, face or throat after taking these medicines)

 Other important information